Accident-Only policy: A type of insurance policy that only covers injuries that relate to accidents.

 Time-Limited policy: A type of pet insurance policy that covers you for vet bills for accidents, injuries & illness.
 It is know as "condition-based" policy, as you have a limit and certain time frame that you claim for for each specific condition.
 Once that time or limit has been reached, the condition is then excluded from further coverage.

-Third party liability: Also known and Public Liability, it is usual an additional coverage on pet insurance for when a legal claim is brought against you for damage that your pet caused to somebody else's property or injured to another person.
+Third party liability: Also known and Public Liability, it is usually an additional coverage on pet insurance for when a legal claim is brought against you for damage that your pet caused to somebody else's property or injured to another person.

 Travel coverage: An additional coverage on pet insurance that provides coverage when you take your pet aboard.
 There are number of things that travel coverage can cover such as vet bills or emergency boarding.
 Each policy might have different coverage under this section, so make sure you read exactly what is covered.